johnatasjmo/R-Programming/reading-with-haven.md

 * STATA: economist
 * SPSS: social sciences

-haven can deal with SAS, STATA and SPSS
+haven can deal with SAS, STATA and SPSS.
+The end result is a R data frame

-Result: Rdataframe

 ```
 install.package("haven")